pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 # Improvements and things to consider

 - In the example here there is just one master account.
 It is possible to setup two ApiKey accounts for the local PAM user in PAM-02 and let PAM-01 manage both of them.
-In such a setup the two ApiKey accounts are master for each other.
+In such a setup the two target accounts will be master accounts for each other.

-- Create a TCP/UDP service in PAM-01, which will use the PAM user account managed to open a Web session to PAM-02 and perform automated login to PAM-02.
-This will allow a standard user in PAM-01 to become administrator in PAM-02 without knowing the password for the administrator in PAM-02.

 - Define target groups to limit scope of what an ApiKey can access.